hypre-space/hypredrive/docs/usrman-src/driver_examples.rst

    ``--help`` shows the schema in your build.
 It shows version-dependent options only when the current `hypre` version supports them.

+System information is hidden by default.
+Pass ``-i`` or ``--info`` to print the detected machine and software environment.
+The selected HYPRE execution policy is printed after input configuration is resolved and whenever it changes.
+With HYPRE 3.0 or newer, the policy name identifies the device backend when applicable (for example, ``Host`` or ``Device (CUDA)``).
+At every nonzero ``HYPREDRV_LOG_LEVEL``, the effective policy is also logged at those points.

 .. _CLIOverrides:

 CLI Overrides (``-a/--args``)